Coptic art: Modern Coptic art

 Modern Coptic art is also known as the Neo-Coptic school.
 In recent centuries icons have been the main means of expression, keeping most traditional aspects.
-Coptic icons are more concerned religious truth and beauty than with realism, the depiction of depth, or perspective.
+Coptic icons are more concerned with religious truth and beauty than with realism, the depiction of depth, or perspective.
 As in the Byzantine and related traditions, the figures are depicted frontally, looking straight at the viewer.
 Today, Coptic icons are found not only in churches, but also in homes and praying altars.
 They may also be purchased from Coptic gift shops throughout Egypt and the Coptic diaspora.

 During the papacy of Pope Cyril VI, the emergence of Coptic painters like Isaac Fanous Youssef, along with the revival of Coptic art, brought about the creation of the Contemporary or Neo-Coptic school of iconography.

-In 1952, architect and coptic Christian Ramses Wissa Wassef founded the Ramses Wissa Wassef Art Center in Giza, Egypt.
+In 1952, architect and Coptic Christian Ramses Wissa Wassef founded the Ramses Wissa Wassef Art Center in Giza, Egypt.
 He asked 14 children, mostly Copts, to develop a new artform by reviving the ancient coptic weaving method.
 The coptic weaver Maryam Hermina (born 1932) taught the children the technique.
 The Art Centre has a significant museum of the 20th century tapestries.